AT SEAGLASS

 Why Is Fentanyl Dangerous?

 Fentanyl is a highly potent synthetic opioid painkiller, significantly stronger than morphine—about 50 to 100 times more powerful.
 Classified as a Schedule II prescription drug by the Drug Enforcement Administration (DEA), fentanyl is primarily prescribed for managing severe pain, especially post-surgery.
 Due to its high potential for abuse, continued use can lead to physical dependence or addiction.
-Misuse of fentanyl poses serious risks, including overdose and death.
+Misuse of fentanyl poses serious risks because it is an extremely potent opioid that can slow breathing rates significantly, increasing the danger of overdose and death.
 Educating yourself about the dangers of fentanyl, its potential for addiction, associated health risks, and available treatment options can help mitigate the harmful effects of this powerful drug.

 Fentanyl abuse and overdose are serious issues.
 If you notice someone showing these signs, call 911 immediately: